zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/README.md

 [Main documentation](https://github.com/zbmed-semtec/medline-preprocessing/tree/main/docs/Structure_Words_removal).

-Both the code and the documentation is located in the [medline-preprocessing repository](https://github.com/zbmed-semtec/medline-preprocessing) since it is a common step in every document-to-document similarity approach.
+Both the code and the documentation is located in the [relish-preprocessing repository](https://github.com/zbmed-semtec/relish-preprocessing) since it is a common step in every document-to-document similarity approach.
 We defined as "Structure words" those terms that are introduced in the text to better structure the abstract.
 In the table shown above, we can see that, for example, the words "BACKGROUND: " and "OBJECTIVE: " are written at the start of the abstract.
 These terms do not provided any meaningful information and are not found in every publication and, since in the end we try to measure the similarity between documents, they can artificially increase the similarity of two publications that are not related otherwise.

 These structure words usually follow a pattern: most of them are in capital letters (not always), they all end with a colon and an empty space ": " and they are always located at the beginning of a sentence.
 Using these rules, we developed an algorithm to identify and eliminate them.